5 things you should know when leasing a vehicle

 If you want to find out more about Fair Wear and Tear and what happens if you damage a lease car, we have written an article that covers everything you need to know.

 Can I buy my lease car?

 This is a tricky one.
 Sometimes, people get attached to their lease cars and they don’t want to part with them so want to see if they can buy them.

-However, it should be noted that it does come with risks, especially if you are on a Business Contract Hire.
-This is because you can claim the VAT back on a Business Contract Hire.
-However, if you then own the car, you do have to pay VAT.
-It’s cheeky, we’re not going to lie, but we’ve never had a time when the HMRC aren’t happy with it, but you can’t guarantee they will always tolerate it.
-Therefore, it does come with its risks.
+However, it should be noted that it does come with risks, especially if you have a Business Contract Hire agreement.
+This is because you can claim the VAT back on Business Contract Hire, but if you own the vehicle you have to pay the VAT.
+We’re not going to lie, we’ve never experienced a time when the HMRC weren’t happy with the agreement, but you can’t guarantee this will always be the case, so you need to be aware of this risk.